tranhelen/tranhelen/_posts/2016-05-03-designeducation.md

 ## Something non-heroic

 There's a very clear need to merge these two worlds together and provide a better foundation for the ideal Product Designer.
-Doing nothing about it is just easier though.
-It's easier to just continue on with how we've been treating this; a secret Treehouse club in which if you spent years trying to find the password you can come in.
+It's easier to just continue on with how we've been treating this.
+It's currently a secret treehouse club in which if you spent years trying to find the password you can come in but this isn't scalable long-term.

 I'm not using this post to announce some sort of educational product so we can all breathe a sigh of relief.
-I'm thinking about all of this though.
-This means nothing because I think about a lot of things but this is what has been keeping me up at night.
+I'm thinking about all of this though and this is what has been keeping me up at night.

 <hr class="small">